AND-STL Executive Committee

 • Plan and coordinate all Career Guidance activities, subject to the approval of the Executive Board.

-• Maggie is a dietitian and diabetes educator working in employee wellness at WashU.
+• Maggie is a dietitian and diabetes educator working as a cardiometabolic educator at Novo Nordisk.
 She’s worn a few hats in her career—Clinical Dietitian, Clinical Nutrition/Patient Services Manager, and private practice nutrition coach.
 No matter the role, her passion has always been the same: helping people navigate their health in a way that works for them while recognizing the bigger systemic barriers at play.
 She also loves teaming up with other healthcare pros and knows that real change happens when we work together.

 Maggie earned her degree from Missouri State University in Springfield and completed her dietetic internship at the University of Oklahoma Health Sciences Center.